Next on 4T: Downtown to South Waterfront by trolley

-The Portland Aerial Tram segment of the 4T offers a birds eye view of neighborhoods, the Willamette River, Ross Island, and Cascade peaks as it glides over the Lair Hill neighborhood and I-5 during the three-minute descent.
+The Portland Aerial Tram segment of the 4T offers a birds eye view of neighborhoods, the Willamette River, Tilikum Crossing Bridge, Ross Island, and Cascade peaks as it glides over the Lair Hill neighborhood and I-5 during the three-minute descent.
 The drop in elevation is 500 feet.
 Tram cabins travel 3,300 linear feet at 22-miles-per-hour.
+The final bit of the tram ride is over the Darlene Hovde Gibbs Street pedestrian bridge.

 Getting on the tram